 How to Capture Visitor Photos

-Despite all of those benefits, setting the right tone while capture your visitors' photos can be tricky.
+Despite all of those benefits, setting the right tone while capturing your visitors' photos can be tricky.
 You should do so in a manner that makes you and your organization appear approachable; most companies do not strive to send the message that they put security standards over being personable.
 So explaining the real reason for doing this can put your guest at ease.
 This can be done by:

 - Don't make it awkward for your employees.
 Visitor check-in apps will automate the visitor photo process.